 Transportation from Naples Port to Pompeii

-Pompeii is also easily reached by public transportation from Naples ports.
-Depending on the port of arrival, use the bus, metro, or tram to reach Garibaldi station (Naples Central) and from there the Circumvesuviana train as described above.
+Getting to Pompeii is also easy on public transportation from Naples ports.
+Depending on the port of arrival, use the bus, metro, or tram to reach Garibaldi station (Naples Central) or Naples Porta Nolana and from there the Circumvesuviana train as described above.

 Naples is a hugely popular stop for Mediterranean cruise boats and arranging own excursions to Pompeii is relatively easy using public transportation.
 However small groups could easily arrange excursion tours from operators specializing in shore transfers to Pompeii or Mt Vesuvius or full-day trips to Pompeii and Sorrento.